From Global Inspiration to Public Health Education

 Master’s Student in Epidemiology, Gelman Global Scholar

-December 6, 2018, Epidemiology, MPH, Students, Engaged Learning, Epidemiology, Global Public Health, Internships, Nutrition, Women's Health
+December 6, 2018, Epidemiology, MPH, Students, Engaged Learning, Epidemiology, Global Public Health, Graduation 2019, Internships, Nutrition, Women's Health

 I was inspired to pursue a Michigan Public Health education following a global public health experience as an undergraduate student.
 During my undergraduate studies at Bethel College, I studied in Bolivia for two and a half months working in the education department of a diabetes clinic.
 I created patient-feedback surveys and discussed diabetes-control plans with patients.